Great Books of the Western World: Response to criticisms

 The editors responded that the set contains wide-ranging debates representing many viewpoints on significant issues, not a monolithic school of thought.
 Mortimer Adler argued in the introduction to the second edition:

 Presenting a wide variety and divergence of views or opinions, among which there is likely to be some truth but also much more error, the Syntopicon [and by extension the larger set itself] invites readers to think for themselves and make up their own minds on every topic under consideration.

+National Censorship

+In apartheid South Africa, volumes containing the works of Karl Marx were officially censored by the government.
+The Volume containing the work of Marx only retained the extract from Das Kapital Volume 1 with a note on the cover page informing the reader of the exclusion of the Communist Manifesto as per the nation’s 1950 Suppression of Communism Act.